-- A bachelor's degree from an accredited college or university - Official transcript(s) of all college credit - A preferred undergraduate grade-point average of 3.0 on a 4.0 scale - Official Test scores - Graduate Record Examination score of 146 preferred on the Verbal Reasoning section and 140 preferred on the Quantitative Reasoning section, or - Miller Analogies Test (scale score of 392 preferred) - Three letters of recommendation - Resume - A brief statement of purpose articulating your reasons for pursuing a master's in counseling and why you are a good fit for the field of counseling (1-2 pages) - Background check (must be completed before interview) - On-campus interview (Interviews will typically be conducted on the second Friday in February for summer admission, and the second Friday in June for fall admission.
-The program coordinator will contact applicants who are invited for the interview with specific dates, times and locations.) - Before being fully admitted into the CSDV program you must complete a background check through SR&I at your expense.
-To begin background check, visit http://www.srandi.com/ and follow these instructions: - 1) Click "Get Started" at the top of the page - 2) Under 'For New Request' click the "Student" link - 3) Complete all the required field which are indicated by an asterisk () - -State (South Carolina) - -College or School Name (Winthrop University) - -College Program (CSL Counseling)
+- A bachelor's degree from an accredited college or university - Official transcript(s) of all college credit - A preferred undergraduate grade-point average of 3.0 on a 4.0 scale - Official Test scores - Graduate Record Examination score of 146 preferred on the Verbal Reasoning section and 140 preferred on the Quantitative Reasoning section, or - Miller Analogies Test (scale score of 392 preferred) - Three recommendations - Resume - A brief statement of purpose articulating your reasons for pursuing a master's in counseling and why you are a good fit for the field of counseling (1-2 pages) - Background check (must be completed before an offer of admission can be extended) - On-campus interview (Interviews will typically be conducted on the second Friday after the deadline.
+You must attend the interview to be considered for admission, so please save the date.
+The program coordinator will contact applicants who are invited for the interview with specific dates, times and locations.)

+- 1. Click "Get Started" at the top of the page - 2.
+Under 'For New Request' click the "Student" link